Creator EconomyDecember 2025 · 5 min read

 A membership with a refundable deposit isn't just a subscription.
 It's a contract.
 Members commit to 90 days of active participation.
 In exchange, they get their deposit back.
 The creator gets guaranteed revenue and guaranteed engagement.

 Plus pay-per-view insights.
-Plus observer subscriptions.
-Three revenue streams from a single pod.
+Two strong revenue streams from a single pod.

 The New Creator Revenue Stack